smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 2 London   large     22
     ## 3 Beijing  large    121

-this can still get a little confusing once you wind up with larger amounts of steps to string together.
+This can still get a little confusing once you wind up with larger amounts of steps to string together.

-enter a glorious feature of the tidyverse: **the PIPE** `%>%`
+Enter a glorious feature of the tidyverse: **the PIPE** `%>%`

-the “pipe” (shortcut is CTRL/CMD + SHIFT + M) allows you to chain together commands
+The "pipe" (shortcut is CTRL/CMD + SHIFT + M) allows you to chain together commands

-watch this, and see how much easier it becomes for a human to think through (and read later\!)
+Watch this, and see how much easier it becomes for a human to think through (and read later!)

 ``` r
 pollution %>%